 Dog car sickness can put a damper on car trips.
 Your poor dog feels nauseous and anxious.
 And if your dog vomits in the car, you are left with clean-up duty.
 To help dogs who get car sick, integrative veterinarian Dr. Julie Buzby shares a two-part series on dog car sickness.
 In part one (this article), you’ll learn the factors that contribute to dog motion sickness, the symptoms to watch for, and what to do if your dog gets car sick.
 Then, in part two, you’ll discover a multitude of dog car sickness remedies.

-But when I walked into the exam room this time, Tyler quickly told me that I might not want to let Russell get too close to my face.
-Before I could ask, “Why not?”
-Tyler continued on to say that Russell had thrown up all over the car on the drive.
+I always looked forward to seeing Russell, a happy-go-lucky Labrador.
+On each visit, he was eager to cover me in sloppy dog kisses.
+But when I walked into the exam room this time, my client quickly told me that I might not want to let Russell get too close to my face.
+Before I could ask, “Why not?” he continued on to say that his poor pup had thrown up all over the car on the drive.

-This conflicting input from the eyes and inner ear confuses the brain, which can lead to motion sickness and the associated discomfort, anxiety, dizziness, and vomiting.
-Motion sickness can happen in a variety of situations (boats, trains, planes, cars, buses, etc.).
-Since cars are the most common mode of transportation for dogs, the focus here is on car sickness in dogs.
+Note: Since cars are the most common mode of transportation for dogs, the focus here is on car sickness in dogs.
 But the information can easily translate to boat, train, bus, or plane sickness too.

 Why do dogs get car sick?